fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-yi.md

-## Coto Sans Yi
+## Zoto Sans Yi

-Coto Sans Yi is a design for the Yi script.
+Zoto Sans Yi is a design for the Yi script.

 It contains 1251 glyphs, and supports 1251 characters from the Unicode blocks: Yi Syllables, Yi Radicals, CJK Symbols and Punctuation, Halfwidth and Fullwidth Forms.